Light-C-O/gentle-steps/README.md

 - **Tuesday 17th Feb:**
   - Modified the chapters page for the section to respond based on the order field added.
   - Started the tracking page.
 It was more of the same. import the data from the dtabase and display it.
 It shows up nicely.
 The basic functions are working, evetually I will adda carousel to show the week in a more presentable way.
+  - Attempting to add a carousel using boostrap, not sure if it is the right one to use.